iamvikramkumar/AI-SENTINEL/README.md

 **Welcome to the AI Sentinel Research Project!
 This initiative is dedicated to exploring and advancing the capabilities of video surveillance through the integration of artificial intelligence for intelligent monitoring.**

-This is a project to perform fall detection, vehicle crash detection and social distancing detection from CCTV cameras in real-time.
+This is a project to perform fall detection, vehicle crash detection and vehicle license detection from CCTV cameras in real-time.

 ## How YOLO works ?